 After Azure Database for PostgreSQL Single server is encrypted with a customer's managed key stored in Key Vault, any newly created copy of the server is also encrypted.
 You can make this new copy either through a local or geo-restore operation, or through read replicas.
 However, the copy can be changed to reflect a new customer's managed key for encryption.
 When the customer-managed key is changed, old backups of the server start using the latest key.

-To avoid issues while setting up customer-managed data encryption during restore or read replica creation, it's important to follow these steps on the master and restored/replica servers:
+To avoid issues while setting up customer-managed data encryption during restore or read replica creation, it's important to follow these steps on the primary and restored/replica servers:

-- Initiate the restore or read replica creation process from the master Azure Database for PostgreSQL Single server.
+- Initiate the restore or read replica creation process from the primary Azure Database for PostgreSQL Single server.

 - Keep the newly created server (restored/replica) in an inaccessible state, because its unique identity hasn't yet been given permissions to Key Vault.